IHC to hear PTI founder, Qureshi's appeals against conviction in cipher case today

 On the other hand, the PTI founder and his wife Bushra Bibi's appeal against sentences in the Toshakhana case will also be heard today.

-Also Read: Donald Lu calls cipher allegation 'complete falsehood' in US congressional hearing
+Talking to media on the Islamabad High Court (IHC) premises, senior lawyer Babar Awan said according to Lu, there was no cipher.If Lu was true, the cipher case proved false and if he was false, the cipher case lost it value.
+He said the stand of PTI founder on cipher proved true yesterday.
+Lu admitted he didn't conspire and the cipher was a lie.

+Awan said the present government assumed power through stealing the public mandate.
+"They (Pakistani rulers) first salute to Donald Lu.
+Is US pressure on Pak-Iran gas pipeline not an interference in Pakistan's internal affairs?, Awan said.

-United States Assistant Secretary of State for South Asia Donald Lu refuted the cipher allegations against him in a congressional hearing on Wednesday.
+It merits mentioning here that yesterday the Assistant Secretary of State for South Asia Donald Lu expressed concern over the allegations of interference in the electoral process by the US in Pakistan.

-He made this remark while testifying before a subcommittee of the US House Committee on Foreign Affairs, at a hearing titled ‘Pakistan After the Elections: Examining the Future of Democracy in Pakistan and the US-Pakistan Relationship’.

-Lu was asked to give his assesment regarding the allegations against him by the PTI founder.
-Regarding the cipher case, he refuted the claim of the PTI founder and mentioned he did not have any role in the removal of the former premier from power.